-Establish organizational and operational

-controls commensurate with, among the others, nature and complexity of the business of the Company and its culture, volume, size and complexity of transactions; degree of risks involved, degree of centralization and delegation authority; of extent and effectiveness of information technology; and extent of regulatory compliance;

-Ensure that an independent audit mechanism is in place to monitor the adequacy and effectiveness of the Company's governance, operations and information systems, including the reliability and integrity of financial and operational information, the effectiveness and efficiency of operations, the safeguarding of assets, and compliance with laws, rules, regulations and contracts.
+- Establish organizational and operational controls commensurate with, among others, the nature and complexity of the business of the Company and its culture, volume, size and complexity of transactions; degree of risks involved, degree of centralizationand delegation of authority; extent and effectiveness of information technology; and extent regulatory compliance; - Ensure that an independent audit mechanism is in place to monitor the adequacy and effectiveness of the Company's governance, operations and informationsystems, including the reliability and integrity of financial and operational information, the effectiveness and efficiency of operations, the safeguarding of assets, and compliance with laws, rules, regulations and contracts.
 Accountabilities The Executive Director is accountable to all the shareholders of the Company as he is in charge of the day to day operations of the Company.
 The Board is accountable to the shareholders and stakeholders and should thus, ensure that they are provided with an adequate assessment of the Company's business condition, position and prospects through the filing of reports required by law and regulators.
 The Board should also ensure that they are informed of important developments in the Company.
 In addition to the accountabilities of Non-Executive Directors, Independent Directors are also expected to ensure that their independence is maintained.
 They are likewise, expected to as much as possible attend the meetings of the Board and Board Committee meetings to promote transparency.
 Deliverables Improved shareholder value Improved shareholder value Improved shareholder value